apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperOver.md

 ### Data model and the hierarchical namespace

-The name space provided by ZooKeeper is much like that of a standard file system.
+The namespace provided by ZooKeeper is much like that of a standard file system.
 A name is a sequence of path elements separated by a slash (/).
-Every node in ZooKeeper's name space is identified by a path.
+Every node in ZooKeeper's namespace is identified by a path.

 #### ZooKeeper's Hierarchical Namespace